JonaxPlanta/LP4/README.md

 git add README.md
 ```

-Executes a commit (update) with message
+Execute a commit (update) with message

 ```
 git commit -m "message"
 ```

-Links the project to the main branch
+Link the project to the main branch

 ```
 git branch -M main
 ```

-Executes a remote link to a GitHub repository
+Execute a remote link to a GitHub repository

 ```
 git remote add origin <repository-url>